N33rdZ/Blog/_posts/2020-10-11-CyberTalentsArabRegionals2020.md

 and our output was:
 `good job ,let the challenge start now , this password is you way to complete version >> 'i_ne3d_tHe_vol_meMory' << good luck`

-and the program was still crashing so using `i_ne3d_tHe_vol_meMory` as a password for the rar file gaved us the fixed malware
+and the program was still crashing so using `i_ne3d_tHe_vol_meMory` as a password for the rar file gave us the fixed malware

 ![](https://user-images.githubusercontent.com/25514920/95691620-a4e6ad80-0c20-11eb-8dc4-abc9bf927a4c.png)